BomberFish/SwiftTop/README.md

 ## Installing

 For iOS, you'll need an iPhone, iPad, or iPod Touch with TrollStore installed.
-Download the latest `.tipa` from the [Releases section](https://github.com/BomberFish/SwiftTop/releases) (eta son) and install it with TrollStore.
+Download the latest `.tipa` from the [Releases section](https://github.com/BomberFish/SwiftTop/releases) and install it with TrollStore.

 ## TODO